 I realized very quickly that many of my images were getting lost to my readers as they were getting pushed further and further down the blog timeline.
 It is easy when starting out to forget if you are trying to display your work, people often don't want to have to scroll through the timeline to find your best work and a portfolio site as an addition is a great way to display your work.
 I built my ShootTokyo Portfolio Site as a way to display my best work.

 I know I have only scratched the surface of what it takes to create and maintain a blog.
-Please do let me know if this is interesting and content you want me to expand on going forward by taking the poll below.
+Please do let me know if this is interesting and content you want me to expand on going forward.

 If you like what you saw today, please share it by clicking one of the links below.
 Thanks and see you tomorrow!